Particular/docs.particular.net/nservicebus/upgrades/nservicebus.heartbeat.md

 ## Connecting to ServiceControl

 The **NServiceBus.Heartbeat** package replaces the **ServiceControl.Plugin.Nsb5.Heartbeat** and **ServiceControl.Plugin.Nsb6.Heartbeat** packages.
-It also introduces a new version compatible with NServiceBus Version 7.
+It also introduces a new version compatible with NServiceBus version 7.

 To update, remove the deprecated package and install the NServiceBus.Heartbeat package.